In politics, a fishing expedition is a pejorative phrase to describe an investigation that lacks a clear scope and defined purpose.

 The greatest overreach in the history of our Country.
 The Dems are obstructing justice and will not get anything done.
 A big, fat, fishing expedition desperately in search of a crime, when in fact the real crime is what the Dems are doing, and have done!

 A few years earlier, Democrats were the ones railing against a “fishing expedition,” which is how many on the left referred to the investigation into Hillary Clinton’s handling of the 2012 Benghazi attack.
-“It is time, and it is time now, for Republicans to end this taxpayer-funded fishing expedition,” asserted Representative Elijah Cummings, during Clinton’s testimony to the Benghazi panel.
+“It is time, and it is time now, for Republicans to end this taxpayer-funded fishing expedition,” asserted Rep. Elijah Cummings (D-MD), during Clinton’s testimony to the Benghazi panel.

 The “fishing expedition” hit an ironic peak in 2017, when Kenneth Starr told CNN that he was concerned that Special Counsel Robert Mueller might be overreaching in his investigation of alleged Russian interference in the 2016 US presidential election.

 Starr is best-known for his role as an independent investigator charged with looking into President Bill Clinton’s alleged crimes, from Whitewater to his relationship with Monica Lewinsky.
 At the time, Starr was widely accused of overreaching his own authority as an investigator.

 Decades later, when CNN asked him for his reaction to the news that Mueller’s investigation had impaneled a grand jury, Starr said:

 I do think it is a, certainly a serious matter when a special counsel is accused—and I was accused of that—of exceeding his or her authority.
 That’s a serious matter because we do not want investigators and prosecutors out on a fishing expedition.

 - The opposition party’s request for access to the president’s personal emails has been criticized as a fishing expedition.